 - My Path in Shamanism – an interview with Michael Harner

-- An Interview with Eugenia Oganova on Animal Spirit Guides https://transcensiongate.com/library/interview-with-eugenia-about-animal-spirit-guides/, her books and the Starseed Initiative (see also The Starseed Contract)
+- An Interview with Eugenia Oganova on Animal Spirit Guides, her books and the Starseed Initiative (see also The Starseed Contract)

 - Samual Sagan‘s comprehensive online meditation training program through the Clairvision School of Meditation and his quartet of Atlantis books written in the time-honored tradition of instruction through storytelling

 - Daskolos and the Researchers of Truth (along with the works of Rudolf Steiner, and other similar Western esotericists)

 - Gene Ang‘s offerings including the Arcturian Healing Method http://www.geneang.com/

 - Kundalini: Evolution and Enlightenment edited by John White